SeaDve/Delineate/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**

 <!--
-What did you expect Dagger should do?
+What did you expect Delineate should do?
 -->

 **Relevant logs, screenshots, screencasts, etc.**